mdgolammafuz/transitflow/README.md

 4. Query

 …can be automated by:
-- adding a background worker that listens for “no context” responses and enqueues ingest,
+- adding a background worker that listens for "no context" responses and enqueues ingest,
 - or extending the API to fire chunk/embed after a successful ingest.
 The code is already separated, so this is a small next step.

 ---

-## 13. GDPR / Data Protection Notes
+## 14. GDPR / Data Protection Notes

 This project processes only public SEC 10-K filings fetched from data.sec.gov.
 These filings do not contain end-user personal data.
 The system does not persist user questions beyond normal API/service logs.